Breville Pressure Cooker Recall

 Hot Contents from Exploding Pressure Cookers Cause Horrific Injuries

-In September 2016, a woman suffered horrific burns over 10% of her body when her Breville Fast Slow Cooker exploded.
+In September 2016, a woman filed a lawsuit in the Middle District of Tennessee after suffering horrific burns over 10% of her body when her Breville Pressure Cooker Model Fast Slow Cooker exploded.
 Boiling-hot water and sticky foods were ejected, causing 2nd-degree burns and blisters all over her arms, neck, and shoulder.

 Despite the pain, she drove herself to Cairns Base Hospital.
 She was hospitalized for 5 days, as doctors feared she would develop infections from the burns.

-After going home, the woman investigated the Breville Fast Slow Cooker (batch numbers BPR200) and discovered that it had been recalled in 2015.
-She never knew that Breville recalled the fast slow pressure cookers, although she registered her address when she bought the pressure cooker in 2013.
+After going home, the woman investigated the Breville Fast Slow Cooker (batch number BPR200) and discovered that it had been recalled in 2015.
+She never knew that Breville recalled the fast and slow pressure cookers, although she registered her address when she bought the pressure cooker in 2013.

-In December 2020, a lawsuit was filed by Todd J., a man from Georgia who was seriously burned by a Breville Fast-Slow Pressure Cooker in January 2018.
+In December 2020, a lawsuit was filed against Breville USA Inc. by Todd J., a man from Georgia who was seriously burned by a Breville Fast-Slow Pressure Cooker in January 2018.

 He claims he was able to open the lid when the pressure cooker was still under pressure, which caused its “scalding hot contents to be forcefully ejected.”
 He accuses Breville of selling pressure cookers with defective safety features that fail to lock the lid until all of the pressure is released.